Connect

 Embrace a Craftsman Bungalow with Natural Materials

-While bungalows and craftsman-style houses aren't the same, many bungalows area are made with craftsman styling and details.
+While bungalows and craftsman-style houses aren't the same, many bungalows are made with craftsman styling and details.
 When it comes to Canadian house styles, bungalows will often have craftsman features like built-ins, stone or cedar facades, low-pitched roofs, exposed beams, and wooden carvings and detailing.

 You can embrace a craftsman-style bungalow by integrating natural materials into your decor process.
 Hand-scraped wooden floors provide a natural yet luxurious touch to your bungalow house, and adding additional wooden detailing to your home additionally increases the connection between craftsman and bungalow.